BoldWarriorHS/SatisfactoryBackerupper/README.md

 # SatisfactoryBackerupper
 One-click Windows CMD script for backing up Satisfactory save files!
 It creates a folder called Satisfactory Saves in OneDrive (although this location can be changed - see below for details) and copies all of your precious save files to it!

-There aer two versions of the scribt.
+There aer two versions of the script.
 The .bat file will simply move the folders to the backup location, while the .ps1 script will compress them into .zip files.

 ## Instructions